Tukeke/alexherbo2.github.io/src/wiki/exherbo.md

 ------------

  * source based Linux distribution with [Paludis][]
- * decentralised (It is very easy to make/maintain it’s [own packages](http://exherbo.org/docs/exheres-for-smarties.html))
+ * decentralised (It is very easy to make/maintain it’s [own packages](http://exherbo.org/docs/exheres-for-smarties.html) and add those from other)
  * friendship community (join [#exherbo][] on freenode)
  * easy to contribute using the [patchbot](http://exherbo.org/docs/patchbot.html)